 The lesson Elena was really teaching

-They always have one.
+They always know.

 Next steps